 Increasingly warm weather occurring late winter and early spring each year has rushed cherry blossoms to an early bloom.
 This causes us to think about the future and existence of these beautiful trees.
 Additionally, due to the Coronavirus outbreak, local officials urge visitors to social distance and avoid coming to view these trees.
 Close to home, the cherry blossoms at the University of Washington campus will be scarce in the number of attendees.

 Our team has been focused on paying homage to these admirable cherry blossom trees by creating a light-hearted experience that showcases a seemingly eternal bloom.
 We wanted to provide users with a new and alternative way to interact and de-stress with these trees.
 We understand that our environment has been overwhelming, but that everyone needs a breather.

 For many Washingtonians, our first experience with cherry blossoms has taken place at the Liberal Arts Quadrangle at UW Seattle.
 Thousands of visitors would come view these trees each year and typically use the opportunity to take photographs.

 In Japanese culture, sakura carries the symbolic meaning of the ephemeral beauty of life reflecting their brief cycle of bloom.
-As artists and designers we questioned what the extension of this bloom period would look like and how could we control time?
+As artists and designers we questioned what the extension of this period of bloom would look like and discussed how we could manipulate time?

 Sticky Note Exercise